Powerlated/pandocs/content/CGB_Registers.md

 pollution in the air, so if you would send a LED ON signal for a longer period, then the receiver would treat that as normal (=OFF) after a while.
-For example, a Philips TV Remote Control sends a series of 32 LED ON/OFF pulses (length 10us ON, 17.5us OFF each) instead of a permanent 880us LED ON signal.
-Even though being generally CGB compatible, the GBA does not include an infra-red port.
+For example, a Philips TV Remote Control sends a series of 32 LED ON/OFF pulses (length 10us ON, 17.5us OFF each) instead of a continuous 880us LED ON signal.
+Even though being generally CGB compatible, the GBA does not include an infrared port.

 ### FF70 - SVBK - CGB Mode Only - WRAM Bank

-In CGB Mode 32 KBytes internal RAM are available.
-This memory is divided into 8 banks of 4 KBytes each.
+In CGB Mode 32 kilobytes of internal RAM are available.
+This memory is divided into 8 banks of 4 KiB each.
 Bank 0 is always available in memory at C000-CFFF, Bank 1-7 can be selected into the address space at D000-DFFF.

 ```